MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-maturity-levels.md

 Common characteristics of stage 4 solution adoption include:

 - Target users actively and routinely use the solution, and it's considered essential for decision-making purposes.
-- The solution resides in a [production workspace](../create-reports/deployment-pipelines-overview.md) well separated from development and test content.
+- The solution resides in a [production workspace](../create-reports/deployment-pipelines-overview.md) well-separated from development and test content.
 Change management and release management is carefully controlled due to the impact of changes.
 - A subset of users regularly provide feedback to ensure the solution continues to meet requirements.
 - Expectations for the success of the solution are clear and are measured.
 - Expectations for support of the solution are clear, especially if there are service level agreements.